Policies and documentation

 • maintenance and review of policies and documentation

-Proper documentation, policies, and related processes and procedures keeps the PKI assets trusted over the time.
+Properly documented policies keeps the PKI assets trusted over the time and serves as a basis for integrated processes and procedures.
 It is a living management system that is continuously updated and changed as technologies, security, and compliance requirements change.

 Requirements